EricLafortune/Breakout/README.md

 You need to have the [xdt99](https://github.com/endlos99/xdt99) cross-development tools installed, for the `xas99` assembler.

-By default, the program is configured to run on systems with the common PEB/FDC, NanoPEB, or CF7+ expansions.
-If you want to build a version for a basic system with only a cassette tape player or maybe with more exotic disk drives, you should first define the constant that is documented in `src/jailbreak.asm`.

 On Linux, you can run the build script:

     ./build.sh